-Question: My 6-year-old Paint mare has dime-size bumps on either side of her back and a marble-size one on the right girth area.
+Question: What can you tell me about equine skin bumps?
+My 6-year-old Paint mare has dime-size bumps on either side of her back and a marble-size one on the right girth area.
 These bumps have become more noticeable in the last several months but do not seem to bother her when gently pushed or squeezed.
 The only time my mare seems to experience discomfort is when I am saddling her.
-She reacts negatively when I approach with my tack—ears pinned and teeth bared—and always tenses up and turns to bite at me when I am tightening the cinch, even though I'm careful to do it incrementally to avoid pinching.
+She reacts negatively when I approach with my tack—ears pinned and teeth bared—and always tenses up and turns to bite at me when I am tightening the cinch, even though I’m careful to do it incrementally to avoid pinching.
 The bumps also seem to be more tender after riding.

 My veterinarian said that it is possible the bumps are old reactions to insect bites that may have flared up.
 It worries me to think that riding might be causing my horse pain.
 What can these bumps be and what can I do to treat them?

 Answer: Your veterinarian is suggesting that your horse may have eosinophilic granuloma—a hypersensitivity disorder of the skin that is also called nodular collagenolytic granuloma, acute collagen necrosis or nodular necrobiosis.
 Variations of this disorder also occur in dogs and cats as well as people.